-Shodokan Aikido – also known as Sport Aikido or ‘Tomiki’ Aikido – is a system of martial arts training devised by Professor Kenji Tomiki, an eminent student of both Jigoro Kano, the founder of Judo, and Morihei Ueshiba, the founder of traditional Aikido.
+Shodokan Aikido – also known as Sport or Tomiki Aikido – is a system of martial arts training devised by Professor Kenji Tomiki, an eminent student of both Jigoro Kano, the founder of Judo, and Morihei Ueshiba, the founder of traditional Aikido.

-Just as Kano applied sports science and pedagogy to classical jiu-jitsu to systematise modern Judo, Tomiki developed a training system based around the Aikido techniques of Ueshiba.
-This method of practice incorporates both kata and randori (‘free play’) alongside a core of foundational exercises.
+Just as Kano had applied sports science to classical jiu-jitsu to systematise modern Judo, Tomiki developed a training system based on the Aikido techniques of Ueshiba.
+This method of practice – Shodokan Aikido – incorporates both kata and randori (‘free play’) alongside a core of foundational exercises.

-Professor Tomiki also established a competitive format for Aikido in order that Aikido techniques might be tested against an opponent.
+Professor Tomiki also established a competitive format in order that Aikido techniques could be tested against an opponent.
 Like Judo, Aikido techniques include throws, holds and strikes, but Aikido is practiced from distance apart and does not involve grappling (ne-waza).

 If you would like to know more about Shodokan Aikido, please get in touch.